tlk00/BitMagic/samples/strsvsample10/readme.md

 compression formats can offer comparable access patterns, and dense sequential reads may favor conventional decompression.

+Columnar formats such as Apache Parquet and ORC provide a closer comparison.
+They divide columns into independently encoded and compressed pages or chunks and can store page or row-group indexes with the file, allowing readers to skip units that cannot contribute to a query.
+A selected page is still normally decompressed and decoded as a unit before individual values are returned.
+BitMagic instead accepts an explicit mask of logical positions and navigates the bit-plane streams to reconstruct the selected positions.
+In this sample the deserialization index is constructed from the mapped BLOB at startup; a planned extension is to serialize the index as reusable metadata, avoiding repeated index construction when the same BLOB is opened again.

 ## Gather deserialization

 For every request, the sample creates a fresh output vector, attaches the